gronerbr/n8n-nodes-groner/README.md

 ### Basic Workflow Setup

 1. **Add the Node**: Drag and drop the **Groner** node into your n8n workflow
+2. **Select Resource**: Choose the desired resource (Deal, Contact, Task, etc.)
-2. **Select Operation**: Choose the desired operation from the "Operation" dropdown
+3. **Select Operation**: Choose the desired operation from the "Operation" dropdown
-3. **Configure Parameters**: Fill in required and optional fields based on the selected operation
+4. **Configure Parameters**: Fill in required and optional fields based on the selected operation
-4. **Execute**: Run the workflow to process the operation
+5. **Execute**: Run the workflow to process the operation

 ### Output Format
 - **Success**: Returns API response data as JSON